-Master's degree in Library Science.
-One year of experience in library work is preferred; or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for this job.
-Fingerprinting required.
+Master's degree in Library Science from a graduate program accredited by American Library Association.
+Supplemented by five (5) years previous experience and/or training that includes professional library work, library facility operations, reference library services, children's library services, supervision, customer service, and personal computer operations; or any equivalent combination of education, training, and experience which provides the requisite knowledge, skills, and abilities for this job.
+Fingerprinting required

 Physical address where the job position is located.